Growing Seedlings Under Indoor Grow Lights

 - Place your hand where the light hits the foliage.
 If you feel any warmth, the light is too close.

-This video tutorial shows you exactly how to successfully start seeds indoors, including seed starting mix, containers, sowing, watering, heat, and more.
+How to Successfully Start Seeds Indoors - This video tutorial shows you exactly how to successfully start seeds indoors, including seed starting mix, containers, sowing, watering, heat, and more.

 >> Watch the video on our YouTube channel (28 minutes)